 Environmental issues are assessed individually in Chapter 4 (Environmental Consequences).
-The scope of this EIS analyzes the potential for direct and indirect impacts that might result from a determination of nonregulated status of ASR368 creeping bentgrass where new plantings may occur.
+The scope of this EIS analyzes the potential for direct and indirect impacts that might result from a determination of nonregulated status of ASR368 creeping bentgrass.

 APHIS emphasizes that its decision to prepare an EIS in this case was discretionary.
 The agency's decision was based on a perceived need for the level of thoroughness afforded by the EIS process because of the complexity of issues that needed to be addressed.